-- 13.1 The objective of the provision for bad debt is to make a realistic provision annually in the Revenue budget to cater for charges raised in terms of the budget that cannot be collected. - 13.2 The calculation of the provision for bad debt will be based on an extract of Council's debtors book as at the last day of the financial year. - 13.3 The extract of Council's debtors book must reflect detailed ageing of the debt within the following debt categories: - a) Debt per service - b) Debt per type of debtor - 13.4 A provision for bad debt amount will be calculated in terms of each of the abovementioned categories and will be submitted to the Chief Financial officer for consideration of the provision amount to be included in the Revenue Budget. - 13.5 The provision for bad debt amount will be an accumulative expression of a percentage of the amount of the debt occurrence at a certain ageing category and an amount that represents an accumulation of individual debt amounts. - 13.6 When calculating the provision for bad debt in terms of the debt per service category the following must be considered: - a) The probability of the ageing of the debt; - b) The sliding scale percentage that will be applied on the age of the debt commencing with debt that is 150 days old.
-The percentage must be increased when progressing to the oldest debt occurrence.
-The probability of collecting the debt in the oldest occurrence will be zero, therefore the provision must be 100%; - c) The probability of recovery between the different types of services.
-The probability of recovering property rates versus the recovery of other services in the same ageing occurrence will be higher, as property rates is a tax and only prescribes after 30 years, in terms of the relevant legislation; - d) The payment trend of each of the services billed. - 13.7 When calculating the provision for bad debt in terms of the debt per type of debt the following must be considered: - - a) The probability of the ageing of the debt. - b) The debt as per the following debtor groups identified: -
+- 13.1 The objective of the provision for bad debt is to make a realistic provision annually in the Revenue budget to cater for charges raised in terms of the budget that cannot be collected. - 13.2 The calculation of the provision for bad debt will be based on an extract of Council's debtors' book as at the last day of the financial year. - 13.3 Only debtors with positive balances will be considered for impairment - 13.4 The extract of Council's debtors' book must reflect detailed ageing of the debt within the following debt categories at a minimum: - a) Debt per service - b) Debt per type of debtor - 13.5 A provision for bad debt amount will be calculated in terms of debt per type of the consumer and per service and will be submitted to the Chief Financial officer for consideration of the provision amount to be included in the Revenue Budget. - 13.6 When calculating the provision for bad debt on consumer debtors at least the following must be identified: - a) The debt as per the following service groups must be identified: - i.
+Rates - ii.
+Electricity - iii.
+Refuse - iv.
+Other (These are consumer debtors that are not Rates, Electricity and Refuse) - b) The debt per the following debtors by customer classification must be identified: - i.
+Consumers - ii.
+Industrial/ commercial - iii.
+National and provincial government - c) Classification between exchange and non-exchange transactions for all services. - d) Account status either Active or Inactive. - e) Owner type either occupier or owner. - f) Ageing period as follows: Current (0 -30 days), 31 60 days, 61 90 days, 91 - 120 days, 121 - 365 days and >365 Days.